 Subsequent events have been evaluated for recognition and measurement purposes through August 20, 2021, which is the date the financial statements were issued.
-The Company further evaluated subsequent events for disclosure purposes in the financial statements through October 4, 2021.

 On July 1, 2021, the Company entered into an agreement to lease 2,864 square feet of office space in Purchase, New York.
 The lease has a term of 89 months and is expected to commence on October 1, 2021.
 The annual base rent under the lease is \$70 for the first lease year and is subject to annual increases of between 1.82% and 2.04%.
 The Company provided a security deposit in the form of Letter of Credit in the amount of \$35 pursuant to the terms of the lease.